Shtekata/task-manager/README.md

 - create a new task, if you are logged in.

-- move task in another category, if you are logged in.
+- move task in another category with keep pressed left mouse button, if you are logged in.

+- move task only one category left or right.

-- edit or delete task, when double click on the task, if you are logged in.
+- edit task, when double click on the task or on the corresponding button, if you are logged in.

+- view details of the task, when click on the details task button.

-- delete task, when double click on the task and press a delete button icon.
+- delete task, when click on the delete task button.

 - navigate to 'Old Tasks' view only if you logged in.